4.8

 Image: ChateauVersailles.fr

-Here, the ceiling painting made by Claude Audran depicts Mars, the god of war, riding in a chariot drawn by wolves.
+In this room, Claude Audran painted the ceiling depicting the god of war, Mars, riding in a chariot drawn by wolves.

-Several corners of the room are decorated with triumphant heroes and military equipment.
-Some of it is even illustrated in gold.
+Several corners of the rooms are adorned with triumphant heroes and military gear, some of which are highlighted in gold.

 The Mercury Room